 Autism Tasmania was started by a group of committed parents in October 1992.
 Today we are a government funded, professional not-for-profit organisation.
-Autism Tasmania's role is to provide education, support & practical help to people on the autism spectrum through its state wide Autism Support Service.
+Autism Tasmania's role is to provide education, support & practical help to people on the autism spectrum through its state wide Autism Tasmania Information Team.
 The Association also helps parents and carers of young children on the autism spectrum, as part of the Commonwealth Government’s Helping Children with Autism initiative.

 In addition to public seminars, workshops and conferences, Autism Tasmania also offers generic and customised fee-for-service training and consulting services to organisations in the health, education and disability sector.